BhaviPatel4826/california-reservoir-app/README.md

-# 💧 California Reservoir App
+# 💧 California Reservoir Water Level Tracker

 A web application that displays **real-time water levels** of California’s reservoirs using interactive charts and maps.